How Do You Install a Sump Pump in Your Basement or Cellar? A Complete Guide

 How to choose a suitable sump pump for your basement

-If you frequently experience power outages, a sump pump battery backup system should also be installed.
+If you frequently experience power outages, a sump pump battery backup system should be installed.
 This will provide continued protection from flooding if the main power fails and give you peace of mind about the safety of your property.
-All sump pump systems should have a high water level alarm to alert you to high water levels in your chamber and avoid damage to your basement and pump.

 How to choose the right sump pump location